swharden/Csharp-Data-Visualization/website/content/plotting-commercial/scichart/index.md

 ## Performance

-The SciChart demo has a performance example which simulates live incoming data (1,000 points every 20 ms).
-Comfortable interactive frame rates are achieved even when the dataset has millions of points.
-This example disables mouse interaction while data is being updated and it's not entirely clear to me why, but overall these demos are quite impressive!
+**The SciChart demo has a performance example which simulates live incoming data (1,000 points every 20 ms).** Comfortable interactive frame rates are achieved even when the dataset has millions of points.
+YouTime videos exist demonstrating SciChart displaying [1 billion](https://www.youtube.com/watch?v=YokLTaj6xvY), [10 billion](https://www.youtube.com/watch?v=XB7rZYUcKvY), and [64 billion](https://www.youtube.com/watch?v=wBJ7r9rTs_4) data points.

 <img src="scichart-performance.gif" class="d-block mx-auto my-4">

 ## Conclusions

-**SciChart's excellent performance and extensive documentation makes it a very strong contender in the .NET charting space.** It is very expensive, but this may be a good fit for large companies with big budgets or niche software products with high profit margins.

-* I like how their demo application pairs working examples with source code, but I am disappointed you are required to share your personal information and sign-up for a trial just to run it.

-* Their model of customization through extensive XAML editing makes sense, but requires extensive domain knowledge to get started and is obviously targeted at WPF experts.

-* I found [Comparison of SciChart vs. Open Source Chart controls](https://www.scichart.com/comparison-of-scichart-vs-open-source-chart-controls/) fascinating.
-They raise some compelling arguments why you may _not_ want use open-source software.
-As an open-source maintainer it's difficult for me to evaluate these arguments without bias.
-Personally, I'm not particularly impressed by how many bugs have been fixed in a product, or how quick a company is to sell me technical support.
-I would prefer a software product that is simple, does not require frequent bug fixes, and is easy enough to use that it does not require additional paid support.
-I'm somewhat suspicious of library authors who write complex libraries that are difficult to use then charge for consultancy.

-* The [SciChart home page](https://www.scichart.com/) advertises the project contains 3,490,000 lines of code.
-I come from an environment where lines of code are considered a metric of technical debt, and well-designed software minimizes the amount of code that must be maintained.
-Perhaps this is a reasonable number for their project, I just find it interesting they advertise it.
+**SciChart's excellent performance, extensive documentation, and options for paid support make it an appealing option for integration into commercial software products.** It has a hefty price tag, but the cost may be worth it for companies whose earning potential is pinned to the quality of the charting controls in their software products.

+SciChart's [Comparison of SciChart vs. Open Source Chart controls](https://www.scichart.com/comparison-of-scichart-vs-open-source-chart-controls/) page makes a strong case that "free" software comes with drawbacks like limited bugfixes, risk of project abandonment, no guarantee of support, etc. While these may not be compelling arguments against using open-source software for hobby projects, paying for a commercial charting control run by a team of developers and support staff has benefits which appeal to enterprise clients that profit directly from their software.

+> 💡 **Update:** In March, 2022 I had a brief conversation with with SciChart's founder [Dr. Andrew Burnett-Thompson](https://www.scichart.com/about-us/) about the role of SciChart in an environment where open-source alternatives exist.
+Andrew was very supportive of open-source projects and their maintainers, and noted that SciChart is a professional product created for enterprises which stand to benefit from the superior quality and support that paying for a commercial charting library can provide.

 ## Resources
 * [SciChart WPF SDK Documentation](https://www.scichart.com/documentation/win/current/SciChart_WPF_SDK_User_Manual.html)